- Learn how to prepare an install ISO image for running from a bootable disk.

 - Select partition type.
-Default is OK for most people.
+The default is OK for most people.

 - Select file system.
 FAT32 would work for pretty much everything.
 NTFS is only needed for files larger than 4 GB.

 - Select disk cluster size.
-Default should work fine.
+The default should work fine.